explodinggradients/ragas/docs/howtos/customizations/metrics/tracing.md

-# Explainability through Logging and tracing
+# Tracing and logging evaluations with Observability tools

 Logging and tracing results from llm are important for any language model-based application.
 This is a tutorial on how to do tracing with Ragas.
 Ragas provides `callbacks` functionality which allows you to hook various tracers like Langmsith, wandb, Opik, etc easily.
 In this notebook, I will be using Langmith for tracing.